How do I apply for a place for my child?

 We have designed an optional uniform that is bright, practical and easy for children to manage themselves.
 They are ‘work-a-day’ clothes that eliminate any concerns about what to wear – and avoid spoiling best clothes!
 However, any comfortable, practical clothing is fine – just remember that children are encouraged to dress and undress themselves if required so please avoid clothing with complicated buttons or zips that might cause your child difficulty when using the toilet, for instance.
 Uniforms can be purchased through https://myclothing.com/

 All clothing should be clearly labelled – including coats, hats and scarves.
 Please ensure bags are also labelled and taken home at the end of each session.

-There is a white board in the entrance hall where we write requests for help with specific projects as well as notices and messages for parents.
-There are display boards giving information on staff and the weekly planning sheets will be pinned up here so you can read about what your child is taking part in that week.
+There is also a ‘parents noticeboard’ in the main entrance hall where we write requests for help with specific projects, as well as notices and messages for parents/carers.

 Does it matter who I send to collect my child?